 Genetic Algorithms (GA), which was in detail described in Section 2.2.4 use some mechanisms inspired by biological evolution [71].
 They are applied on a finite set of individuals called population.
 Each individual in a population represents one of the feasible solutions of the search space.
 Mapping between genetic codes and the search space is called encoding and can be binary or over some alphabet of higher cardinality.
 Good choice of encoding is a basic condition for successful application of a genetic algorithm.
 Each individual in the population is assigned a value called fitness.
 Fitness represents a relative indicator of quality of an individual compared to other individuals in the population.
-Selection operator chooses individuals from the current population and takes the ones that are transferred to the next generation.
+Selection operator chooses individuals from the current population and takes the ones, that are transferred to the next generation.
 Thereby, individuals with better fitness are more likely to survive in the population's next generation.
 The recombination operator combines parts of genetic code of the individuals (parents) into codes of new individuals (offsprings).
 Such a mixing of genetic material enables that well-fitted individuals or their relatively good genes give even better offspring.
-By a successive application of selection and crossover, the diversity of genetic material can be decreased which leads to a premature convergence in a local optimum which may be far from a global one.
+By a successive application of selection and crossover, the diversity of genetic material can be decreased, which leads to a premature convergence in a local optimum, which may be far from a global one.

 The components of the genetic algorithm software system are: Genotype, Fitness function, Recombinator, Selector, Mater, Replacer, Terminator, and in our system a (Local) Optimizer which is a new extended component.
-In this chapter we study a well defined problem of a Traveling Salesman Problem (TSP), details about this problem can be found in Section 2.1.
-In the TSP a set $\{C_1, C_2, ...
-C_N\}$ of cities is considered and for each pair $\{C_i, C_j\}$ of distinct cities a distance $d(C_i, C_j)$ is given.
+In the TSP a set $\{c_1, c_2, ...
+C_n\}$ of cities is considered and for each pair $\{c_i, c_j\}$ of distinct cities a distance $d(c_i, c_j)$ is given.
 The goal is to find an ordering π of the cities that minimizes the quantity

-$$\sum{i=1}^{N-1} d(C{\pi(i)}, C{\pi(i+1)}) + d(C{\pi(N)}, C{\pi(1)}). \tag{3.1}$$
+$$\sum{i=1}^{n-1} d(c{\pi(i)}, c{\pi(i+1)}) + d(c{\pi(n)}, c{\pi(1)}). \tag{3.1}$$

-This quantity is referred to as the minimum tour length since it is the length of the tour a salesman would make when visiting the cities in the order specified by the permutation, returning at the end to the initial city.
-We will concentrate in this paper on the symmetric TSP in which the distances satisfy $d(C_i, C_j) = d(C_j, C_i)$ for $1 \le i, j \le N$ and more specifically to the Euclidean distance.
+This quantity is referred to as the minimum tour length since it is the length of the tour a salesman would make, when visiting the cities in the order specified by the permutation, returning at the end to the initial city.
+We will concentrate in this chapter on the symmetric TSP, in which the distances satisfy $d(c_i, c_j) = d(c_j, c_i)$ for $1 \leq i, j \leq n$ and the distance is Euclidean.
 The TSP is known to be NP-hard [54], even under substantial restrictions, we are restricted to compute approximate solutions.
+Details about TSP can be found in Section 2.1.

 There were proposed various greedy heuristics for solving TSP including nearest neighbor, details can be found in Section 2.2.2 and 2-opt.
 We will use the later in our algorithm as a hybridization component of a canonical GA.
-The 2-opt is a simple greedy optimization algorithm for the TSP, it is in details described in Section 2.2.3.
-The main idea behind it is to take a route that crosses itself and reorder it so that it does not cross itself any more reducing the tour length.
+The 2-opt is a simple optimization algorithm for the TSP, it is in details described in Section 2.2.3.
+The main idea is to take a route that crosses itself and reorder it so, that it does not cross itself any more by reducing the tour length.
 An exchange step consists of removing two edges from the current tour and reconnecting the resulting two paths in the best possible way, as shown in Figure 2.1.
-Once we choose the two edges to delete, we do not have a choice about which edges to add there is only one way to add new edges that results in a valid tour.
+Once we choose the two edges to delete, we do not have a choice about which edges to add.
+There is only one way to add new edges, that results in a valid tour.